-NONWAGE INCOME - If you receive a large amount of nonwage income, such as interest or dividends, you should consider making estimated income tax payments using NC-40, Individual Estimated Income Tax, to avoid interest on the underpayment of estimated income tax.
-Form NC-40 is available on the Department's website at www.ncdor.gov.
+NONWAGE INCOME - If you receive nonwage income, such as interest or dividends, you may be required to make estimated income tax payments using Form NC-40, Individual Estimated Income Tax, to avoid owing interest on the underpayment of estimated income tax.
+Form NC-40 is available on the Department's website at ncdor.gov.